ketanmistry/ihavecookies/README.md

 });
 ```

+### Events

+Use `reinit` to reopen ihavecookies when clicking on an element.
+This opens the message with the previously selected checkboxes ticked.

 ### Methods

 `$.fn.ihavecookies.cookie()` returns the value of the `cookieControlPrefs` cookie.

 `$.fn.ihavecookies.preference(cookieTypeValue)` returns `true` if the the cookie type has been accepted, otherwise `false`.

 ### Styling